Chapter 13 Bankruptcy Attorney in Springfield

 Chapter 13 will stop a foreclosure on your home or repossession of a vehicle.
 Without a Chapter 13 filing, the creditor will demand full payment of the amount you are behind for you to retain the property.
 Chapter 13 will give you up to 5 years to catch up the amount you are delinquent and stop the legal action of foreclosure or repossession.
 You will retain the property and your first payment to the Chapter 13 trustee will not be due until 30 days after filing your case.

-Debt Limit for Chapter 13
+Debt Limits for Chapter 13 Bankruptcy

 An individual whose combined secured and unsecured debts as of the date of filing for bankruptcy relief do not exceed $2,750,000 is eligible for chapter 13 relief, regardless of whether he or she is self-employed or operating an unincorporated business.
 11 U.S.C. § 109(e).